workarea-commerce/workarea/docs/source/articles/storefront-search-features.html.md

 The namespaces (e.g. `active` and `content`) perform two primary functions.
 The `active` namespace is a special case which groups fields representing the activeness of products.
-This field allows for more accurate previewing of releases in the Storefront (inactive products are excluded from results).
+These fields allows for more accurate previewing of releases in the Storefront (inactive products are excluded from results).
+Before Workarea 3.5, these fields keyed off of releases (storing a per-release active value).
+Beginning in Workarea 3.5, separate documents track changes across releases, so the only field in the `active` namespace is `active.now`.

 All other namespaces exist primarily to perform dynamic field mapping.
 For example, all fields within the `content.*` namespace are mapped within Elasticsearch as _text_, while all fields in the `keywords.*` namespace are mapped as _keywords_.
 See [Change Storefront Search Results](change-storefront-search-results.html) to learn how to take advantage of this feature when adding fields to a search model.